apolopena/Yubikey-WSL-SSH/README.md

 ## Assumptions
 - Windows 10/11 + WSL2 (Ubuntu/Debian).
 - You want RSA-2048 in PIV slot 82 via PKCS#11.
-- You already have a YubiKey inserted into the usb port of your machine.
+- You already have a YubiKey inserted into the USB port of your computer or device.

 ---